Government of Canada services and information in Tokyo, Japan

 Citizenship services

-2. Use the drop-off box at the Consular section of the Embassy in Tokyo, Monday to Friday from 9:00am to 4:15pm
+- Submit your complete application in a sealed envelope in the drop-off box at the Consular section of the Embassy in Tokyo, Monday to Friday from 9:30am to 4:30pm

-Proof of citizenship applications - Children: If you are a Canadian citizen and your child was born in Japan, refer to the application document checklist (PDF).
-Refer to the guide for application on paper or online.
+Proof of citizenship applications - Children: If you are a Canadian citizen and your child was born in Japan, please refer to the application document checklist (PDF).
+Refer to the guidance provided below for the corresponding required documents.

-To support the identity of a child born in Japan, 2 pieces of ID are required, in addition to the Japanese birth certificate.
+Documents to support child’s identity: 2 additional pieces of ID are required in addition to the Japanese birth certificate.
 For example:

-The primary document used to establish the name record is your child’s official Japanese birth certificate.
+Child’s name: The name issued on the Canadian Citizenship certificate will be the name as is recorded on your child’s official Japanese birth certificate.
 If you present documentation containing a name (or names) that is in accordance with Japan's naming convention, but is not the name the applicant identifies with, the applicant may seek a legal change of name once in Canada in accordance with the policies/procedures of the province or territory of residence.

 Translation: Any non-English/French documents must be accompanied by the English or French translation (and an affidavit if applicable).
 Translations may be done by:

-• a person who is fluent in English/French and Japanese - an affidavit from the person who did the translation must be sworn in the presence of a notary public (website in Japanese only).
+- a person who is fluent in English/French and Japanese and not a family member of the applicant or child - an affidavit from the person who did the translation must be sworn in the presence of a notary public (website in Japanese only).
 The Embassy does not offer this notary service.

-E-certificate: You can choose to receive an e-certificate instead of a paper certificate (print it).
+E-certificate: You can choose to receive an e-certificate instead of a paper certificate.

 Other citizenship related applications accepted: Search of citizenship records and Renunciation of Canadian citizenship

 Processing time: Check the current processing times.
-Urgent application processing is available for special cases.
 If your child does not yet have the certificate of Canadian citizenship but needs a Canadian passport urgently, please contact us at tokyo-consul@international.gc.ca.
-You can also track your application online.

 Dual citizenship: Canada permits dual or multiple nationality.
 However, in accordance with Japanese law, a Japanese citizen having a foreign nationality must choose either of the nationalities.
 See the Ministry of Justice of Japan for details.